-Clay is an upscale spot in Harlem where you can get a special-but-not-too-formal meal.
-There aren’t any potentially made-up ingredients like pigs’ tears on the menu here - instead, you’ll find pretty common flavor combinations, like pork belly and apple, gnocchi with squash and sage, and strip steak with potatoes and salsa verde.
-But just because you’ve probably experienced these ingredients before in one way or another, doesn’t mean you should skip them in search of something newer and flashier.
+Clay is an upscale spot in Harlem where you can have a special-but-not-too-formal meal.
+The menu here is full of New American staples like pork belly with apple, radicchio with walnut and pears, and strip steak with potatoes—but just because you’ve seen these combinations before doesn’t mean you should skip them.

-There are two dining rooms, and we like the one downstairs slightly more.
-It has low ceilings, a big, patterned banquette running along one wall, and a mural with pastel blue abstract shapes (kind of like if Picasso had a mood board during his blue period).
-This basement space is a bit more intimate than the one upstairs, but you can’t sit there every night - only Wednesdays through Saturdays.
-That said, if you’re just looking for a weeknight dinner or a solo meal at the bar, the minimalist-looking first floor will still have exactly the right volume of funk music (curated by a local DJ), plus lighting just dim enough to necessitate the occasional phone flashlight.
-Wherever you’re sitting, you’ll see the staff walk around greeting regulars, asking them things like which college their daughter finally decided on.
+Clay operates on two floors, and we like the downstairs one slightly more.
+That space has low ceilings, a big patterned banquette, and a mural with pastel blue abstract shapes (kind of like a mood board for Picasso’s Blue Period).
+Overall, it’s a bit more intimate than the upstairs.
+That said, if you’re just having a weeknight dinner or a solo meal at the bar, the first floor will still have music playing just loud enough that you can hear your dining companion and lighting just dim enough to necessitate the occasional phone flashlight.
+Wherever you’re sitting, you’ll notice the staff greeting regulars, asking about things like which schools their children finally decided on.

-Clay doesn’t have a seven-course tasting menu representing all the continents on Earth, or a flight of truffle-infused cotton candies for you to spend too much money on.
-But we can say for sure that a meal here will better your night, and your personal eating life in general.
-So use it as often as possible for special occasions, dates, or especially exciting Wednesdays.
+Clay may not have a seven-course tasting menu representing every continent on Earth or a flight of truffle-infused foams for you to spend too much money on, but we can confidently say that a meal here will improve your night (and your dining life in general).
+So use this place as often as possible for special occasions, dates, or especially exciting Wednesdays.

-Clay’s pork belly is meatier than it is fatty, and comes with a thin piece of lardo on top, plus some not-too-sweet apple sauce on the side.
-If you’re sharing it, make sure everyone gets a chance to try the corners (they’re the crispiest parts).
+Clay’s pork belly is meatier than it is fatty, with a thin piece of lardo on top and some not-too-sweet apple sauce on the side.
+If you’re sharing, make sure everyone gets a chance to try the corners.
+(They’re the crispiest parts.)

-Two kinds of warm, earthy beets (golden and red) with mushrooms, arugula, and pistachios sitting on top like a little forest crown.
+The preparation of this dish changes based on the season.
+The last time we were here, it came with two kinds of warm, earthy beets with mushrooms, arugula, and pistachios sitting on top like a little forest crown.

-This dish is shaped like a rectangular brick of gold, but instead of antiquated currency, you get finely chopped pieces of beef, a lot of shallot flavor, and crispy peppercorns.
-In a hypothetical robbery, we’d take a suitcase full.
+This dish is shaped like a brick of gold—but instead of antiquated currency, you get finely chopped pieces of beef, a lot of shallot flavor, and crispy peppercorns.
+In a hypothetical robbery, we’d take a suitcaseful.

-The concept of winter on a plate could be very sad in theory.
+The concept of winter on a plate is sad in theory.
 Until you try this al dente bucatini with carrots and short rib.
-Eating it sort of feels like the moment after you hear tomorrow’s a snow day - exciting and comforting at the same time.
+Eating it sort of feels like the moment after you hear that tomorrow’s a snow day: exciting and comforting at the same time.

-Well-cooked steak with some salsa verde—but the broccolini on the plate might be the secret star.
+This is some very well-executed steak with salsa verde—but the broccolini on the plate is the secret star.

-You’ll be tempted to Medieval Times this and pick it up with your hands like a turkey leg.
-It’s got crispy skin, tender meat, and a caramelized concord grape sauce that might inspire a future jelly sandwich.
+You’ll be tempted to pick this up with your hands like you would a turkey leg at Medieval Times.
+This has crispy skin, tender meat, and a caramelized concord grape sauce that will provide inspiration for your next jelly sandwich.

-After one meal here we asked, “Should we do pasta for dessert or dessert for dessert?”
-And we could really have gone either way.
+Near the end of every meal at Clay, we ask ourselves, “Should we do pasta for dessert or dessert for dessert?”
+And you could really go either way.
 If you do want to get dessert for dessert, the mini ricotta donuts and the chocolate budino are equally great choices.